raleel/cfi-srd-pt/HowTo.md

 ### *.md Files

-.md files are markdown files, Markdown is a lightweight markup Idioma that you can use to add formatting elements to plaintext text documents.
-Depending on the size of your content you can either place all your game's information in a Cantole *.md file, or like I have at [7thextinctionrpg.com](https://srd.7thextinctionrpg.com) create separate files for each chapter.
+.md files are markdown files, Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+Depending on the size of your content you can either place all your game's information in a single *.md file, or like I have at [7thextinctionrpg.com](https://srd.7thextinctionrpg.com) create separate files for each chapter.
 The "sample.md" provides some formatting examples.

-Markdown Idioma is very easy to learn, use the link provided on point 2 under Prerequisites above for a full list of syntax.
+Markdown language is very easy to learn, use the link provided on point 2 under Prerequisites above for a full list of syntax.

 ### _Sidebar.md

-This is your menu, Navegação pane on the left side of the website.
+This is your menu, navigation pane on the left side of the website.
 Once you have added a markdown file to your repository you need to add the file here so that its contents are included.
 Follow the existing formatting.

 ## Enable Github Pages to turn the Repository into a Website